sanchitgoel01/Spotify-Controller-Gnome-Extension/README.md

 - **Enable the extension**

-  `gnome-shell-extension-prefs` (deprecated but works for now) then enable 'Spotify Controller'
+  `gnome-extensions-app` then enable 'Spotify Controller'

 If you copied the extension, you can delete the repo folder (`cd .. && rm -r gnome-shell-extension-spotify-controller`)